labcontrol-data/randomized_LPV_shakingTable/README.md

 MATLAB
 ------
   1. Run in this order:
      - `Identification_LPV.m` This file processes the experimental data and computes the identification matrices of a time-varying linear system.
-The code runs a Kalman Filter to perform the identification.
+The code runs Mayne's estimator [1], a particular case of Kalman Filter, to perform the identification.
      - `cleaner_matrices_LPV.m` This file processes a large database of matrices and prunes them.
-It prepares the files for the next code.
+It prepares the files for the next step.
      - `finalVertices.m` Computes the vertices of the polytope (i.e., it generates A_1,...,A_n and B_1,...,B_n).
      - `maincode.m` Main code that ensures the closed-loop system is stable under the randomized approach.